It was another riveting day yesterday in the Chauvin trial.

 It’s an interesting argument, and one that Gadfly thought of and raised in a previous post.
 If you are coming off the Hill-to-Hill bridge and onto 3rd St., you would have a view of, say, the blank wall of half the Zest building, which is inappropriate and “less attractive,” the developer says, than if they covered it up with their new building.
 A new 3-story building according to guidelines would be “less historic,” the developer argues, than what they are proposing.

-Enter Commission member Amy Cohen floating the idea of a “step down” construction of the new building:
+Enter Commission member Beth Starbuck floating the idea of a “step down” construction of the new building:

 It would go something like this in Gadfly’s un-draftsman-like rendering.

 Whattya think?
-Does Cohen offer a good alternative?
+Does Starbuck offer a good alternative?

 We’re continuing to slow-walk through the statistics relevant to the much welcomed affordable housing initiative headed by Councilwoman Crampsie Smith presented by the city at the Tuesday March 23 Community Development Committee meeting.